aleksigron/kokko/docs/mesh_file_format.md

 ```

 #### Start offsets and counts
 These properties are 4-byte unsigned integers.
 The vertex and index start offsets tell where each of the data buffers start within the file.
 These offsets are in bytes.
 The vertex and index counts determine how many vertices and triangle indices there are in the mesh.
+These also allow the loader to be forward compatible; even if the exporter adds new segments to the file in a later version, the loader can ignore those because it knows the locations of all the data it can understand.

 ### Bounding box
 The bounding box segment has 6 floats that contain the following parameters of an axis-aligned bounding box in the same order: